How to use NIR#

 dynapcnn_model.to("speck2fdevkit")

-Example: Manually writing and reading NIR files#
+Reading and writing NIR files#

 You can also manually write and read NIR files.
 This is useful if you want to save a model to disk and use it later.
 Or if you want to load in a model that someone else has created.